kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

 # GDPR Summary #

-The General Data Protection Regulation (GDPR) gives people specific rights (summarized [here][GDPRrightsSummary]) to manage personal data collected about them by organizations.
-These include the right to request changes, obtain copies (“data portability”), restrict processing, and deletion (“erasure”) of their personal data.
+The General Data Protection Regulation (GDPR) gives people specific rights to manage personal data collected about them.
+There are several aspects of GDPR compliance.
+These summary documents are intended to provide a “road map” of key ideas, processes and considerations you will encounter to meet GDPR expectations using Microsoft products and services.
+Technical guidance can be found at GDPR.

-This document outlines honoring these rights within Microsoft services and products.
-There are two parts.
-[Part 1](#part-1:-what-is-the-gdpr?) provides additional detail about the GDPR.
-[Part 2](#part-2) will provide some details, along with thinking points and prompts, to help you in meeting GDPR standards.
-A [Recommended action plan for GDPR][GDPRactPlan] and [Accountability Readiness Checklists][GDPRaccountReady] provide additional resources for assessing and implementing GDPR compliance.

 ## Part 1: What is the GDPR? ##

-The General Data Protection Regulation (GDPR) gives rights to people (referred to as “data subjects”) to manage the personal data collected by an organization (known as a “data controller”, or simply “controller”).
-Data subjects can exercise these rights through a [Data Subject Request (DSR)][GDPRdsr].
-The controller is required to provide a timely response to DSRs, data breaches and perform [Data Protection Impact Assessments (DPIAs)][GDPR)365DPIA].
+The GDPR gives rights to people to manage personal data collected by an organization.
+These rights can be exercised through a [Data Subject Request (DSR)][GDPRdsr].
+The organization is required to provide timely information regarding DSRs and data breaches, and perform [Data Protection Impact Assessments (DPIAs)][GDPR)365DPIA].

 GDPR [terms][gdprTerms] that will be helpful in this document:
  * _Data Controller (Controller)_ – A legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.